Kingdom of Dalmatia: End of the Republic of Ragusa

 According to the provisions of the Peace of Pressburg, France was entitled to all of Dalmatia and the Bay of Kotor.
 The territory of the Republic of Ragusa (Dubrovnik) cut off terrestrial connection between those French territories.
 With Napoleon's army on one side, and the weakened Ottoman Empire on other, the Republic was no longer safe.
-On May 27, 1806, endangered by the Russians, the Republic surrendered without resistance to the French troops.
+On 27 May 1806, endangered by the Russians, the Republic surrendered without resistance to the French troops.
 A French force of about 1,200 soldiers under the command of General Jacques Lauriston entered the city under the false pretenses.
 Since the entry of the French army into Dubrovnik, war operations in the Ottoman Empire, led by the joint Russian military and Montenegrin paramilitary forces, who were assisted by Serb population from the hinterland, began.
 At the beginning of October 1806, with the help of General Auguste de Marmont, the hostile Russian army was expelled from the territory of the Dubrovnik Republic.
 Shortly thereafter, the French took over Dubrovnik's government.
 The needs of a large number of French troops financially exhausted Dubrovnik.
 Dubrovnik's mercantile navy was destroyed or lost in the Mediterranean ports, and the once very lucrative trade with the hinterland was interrupted.
-On January 31, 1808, General Marmont, with Napoleon's approval, dissolved Dubrovnik's Senate and abolished Dubrovnik's independence.
-After the abolition of the Republic, tge Dubrovnik area with Bay of Kotor was subjected to Napoleon's Kingdom of Italy and between 1810 and 1814 included in the French Illyrian Provinces.
+On 31 January 1808 General Marmont, with Napoleon's approval, dissolved Dubrovnik's Senate and abolished Dubrovnik's independence.
+After the abolition of the Republic, the Dubrovnik area with Bay of Kotor was subjected to Napoleon's Kingdom of Italy and between 1810 and 1814 included in the French Illyrian Provinces.